American College Counseling Association

-The American College Counseling Association (ACCA) announces three research award opportunities for 2016-2017.
-Counselors and researchers may apply for 3 grants that support or advance the work of mental health professionals in colleges, universities, and other higher education institutions.
-Researchers who will be selected to receive the grants will be encouraged to attend the ACCA annual conference, which will be held online this year, and will be asked to submit their results in the Journal of College Counseling and/or as a program in the ACCA annual conference the following year.
+The American College Counseling Association (ACCA) announces three research award opportunities for 2023-2024.
+The research which will be supported by these grants is one that supports and\or advances the work of mental health professionals in colleges, universities, and other higher education institutions.
+Researchers who will be selected to receive the grants will be encouraged to attend the ACCA annual conference, which will be held online this year, and will be asked to submit their results in the Journal of College Counseling and/or as a program for the ACCA annual conference the following year.

-$1000: This funded research grant is designed to recognize, honor and financially support individuals who are seeking to complete a comprehensive research study related to college counseling practices.
-For the 2016-2017 school year we are able to provide an award of $1,000.00.
+· 1 for $1000: This funded research grant is designed to recognize, honor and financially support individuals who are seeking to complete a comprehensive research study relating to college counseling practices.

-$500: These two funded research grants are designed to recognize, honor and support individuals who are seeking to complete a comprehensive research study related to the provision of professional counseling to college student populations and\or to the mental health professionals who provide them.
-These funded research grants provide a cash award of up to $500.00 each for two researchers.
-One of these investigations will include counseling at community, vocational, and technical institutions, while the other may focus on community colleges or 4 year colleges and universities.
+· 2 for $500: These two funded research grants are designed to recognize, honor and support individuals who are seeking to complete a comprehensive research study relating to the provision of professional counseling to college student populations and\or to the mental health professionals who provide them.
+These funded research grants provide a cash award of up to $500.00 each for two researchers or research teams.
+One of grants may focus on community, vocational, and technical institutions, while the other may focus on community colleges or 4-year colleges and universities.

-The submission deadline for the Research Grant Proposals and supporting material are due no later than December 15, 2016
+The submission deadline for the Research Grant Proposals and supporting material is due no later than December 15th, 2023.

 TOPICS OF INTEREST TO ACCA

-Topics related to the teaching of counseling theory and practical skills courses to new counselors, as they are related to the work on college campuses
+· Topics related to the teaching of counseling theory and practical skills courses to new counselors, as they are related to the work on college campuses

 A. Statement of Need: Summary of relevant data or other evidence supporting need for the study.